I Know What You Did Last Summer Turns 20: See the Cast Then and Now

 He added, "We ended up being the perfect balance.
 But it didn't happen until years after and there was a solid foundation built, and that's probably the main reason why we've always been cool and groovy."

+Back in April, Prinze couldn't believe it was almost the 20th anniversary of I Know What You Did Last Summer.
+He also talked to E!
+News about the film's legacy.

+"I've always had passion for these movies," he said at the time.
+"Scream I think changed the genre and we were beneficiaries of that."

-Check out the gallery to see pictures of the I Know What You Did Last Summer stars then and now.
+To see pictures of the I Know What You Did Last Summer stars then and now, check out the gallery.

 Columbia Pictures / Warner Bros.